SEI-Remote-Code-Review/blackjack-game/README.md

 - CSS Card Deck: General Assembly

 ## Stretch Goals
+- Have one of dealer cards hidden until player finishes turn
 - Add bet functionality
+- Animate the dealing/drawing of cards
 - Have the cards partially lap over one another
 - Add split and double down buttons
+- Enhance the table with CSS